Looking for some free letter V worksheets for your kindergarten kids or preschool students?

 It is such a fun, hands-on approach to introduce the letter V before diving into a tracing worksheet.

-Work with your student to roll playdough out into a “rope” to make the V shape.
+Work with your student to roll playdough out into a “rope” and fill in the blank letter V.

-Point out that the V has a point at the bottom, which is what makes it different from the letter U.
+Point out to your early learners that the V has a point at the bottom, which is what makes it different from the letter U.

 Another activity you could do is glue popsicle sticks to the mat and decorate them!